Holmgang: In popular culture

-In the allegorical fantasy novel Silverlock, by John Myers Myers, in the song "The Ballad of Bowie Gizzardsbane," Bowie's knife-fighting past is referred to as "the Holmgang at Natchez."

-In 1957, Poul Anderson – a Danish-American who frequently used Viking themes in his writings – published the science fiction story "Holmgang" (collected in the 1982 anthology Cold Victory).
-The story's two protagonists – feuding spacemen of the future who are of distant Scandinavian origin and one of whom (the villain) is historically conscious – decide to revive this Viking tradition, resorting to a deadly holmgang on a lonely asteroid instead of a sea island, in order to settle their irreconcilable differences over a tangled issue involving crime, politics, and a woman's love.
-Anderson's protagonist in "The Man Who Came Early," set in 10th-century Iceland, is also forced into a holmgang.
+In 1957, Poul Anderson, a Danish-American who frequently used Viking themes in his writings, published the science fiction story "Holmgang" (collected in the 1982 anthology Cold Victory).
+The story's two protagonists, feuding spacemen of the future who are of distant Scandinavian origin and one of whom (the villain) is historically conscious, decide to revive this Viking tradition, resorting to a deadly holmgang on a lonely asteroid instead of a sea island, in order to settle their irreconcilable differences over a tangled issue involving crime, politics, and a woman's love.
+Anderson's protagonist in "The Man Who Came Early", set in 10th-century Iceland, is also forced into a holmgang.

 Holmgang is the name of a Norwegian TV-debate program that aired on the commercial Norwegian station TV 2 from 1992 to 2008.

 In the 2001 novel Kushiel's Dart by Jacqueline Carey, the fictional Skaldic people observe the holmgang and other Norse and Teutonic traditions.
 One Skaldic character challenges Joscelin Verreuil to holmgang.

 The film The 13th Warrior (1999) includes a holmgang process, complete with insult, shields and weregild.
 The book the film is based on, Eaters of the Dead, contains the same scene with more detailed explanation of both the ritual and the significance of how it is carried out.

 In the 2013 MMORPG Final Fantasy XIV: A Realm Reborn, the character class Marauder and its upgraded form Warrior has the ability Holmgang, which creates a chain that binds the user and their target together.
 They are immobile for the duration and must attack each other, in reference to how a real Holmgang would be conducted.

 The Norwegian television series Norsemen featured a holmgang in the first episode of the series, and again in the second season.

 The 2020 video game Assassin's Creed Valhalla features several holmgangs throughout its story campaign.

-In 2021, Pär Hulkoff (solo Swedish metal singer-songwriter) released a single “Holmgång” for his upcoming album “Ragnarök”.
+In 2021, Pär Hulkoff (solo Swedish metal singer-songwriter) released a single, "Holmgång", for his upcoming album Ragnarök.
 The song, melodic and aggressive, ties the ancient Northern practice into modern military context.

-In the 2022 film The Northman, Amleth and Fjölnir engage in Holmgang at the top of the volcano Hekla.
+In the 2022 film The Northman, Amleth and Fjölnir engage in a holmgang at the top of the volcano Hekla.

-In the 9th season (February 12, 2022 - February 12, 2023) of the real play D&D podcast, “Dice Funk”, holmgang was introduced by the DM, Austin Yorski, through cyclops NPC, Red, and used multiple times throughout the season.